Dean Buntrock: SEC Settlement on earnings management fraud

-Personal life
+Personal life and death

-Buntrock has three daughters from his marriage to B.J.
+Buntrock had three daughters from his marriage to B.J.
 Huizenga and six granddaughters.
-The marriage to Huizenga, who died in 2014, ended in divorce.
+The marriage to Huizenga, who died in 2014, ended in divorce in 1983.
 In 1984, Buntrock married Rosemarie Nuzzo.

+Buntrock died at his home in Indian Wells, California, on April 17, 2026, at the age of 94.

 Awards

-Buntrock is a 1996 recipient of the Horatio Alger Award.
-The award recognizes “contemporary role models whose experiences exemplify that opportunities for a successful life are available to all individuals who are dedicated to the principles of integrity, hard work, perseverance and compassion for others.”
-Buntrock was a 1992 inductee into the Sales & Marketing Executives International Academy of Achievement, established to recognize notable lifetime contributions to the free enterprise system through personal and corporate success in sales and marketing.
+Buntrock received the Horatio Alger Award in 1996.
+The award recognizes "contemporary role models whose experiences exemplify that opportunities for a successful life are available to all individuals who are dedicated to the principles of integrity, hard work, perseverance and compassion for others".
+In 1992, he was inducted into the Sales & Marketing Executives International Academy of Achievement, established to recognize personal and corporate success in sales and marketing.
 In 1997, he was named outstanding chief executive in the pollution control industry by Financial World and The Wall Street Transcript.
-He is a 2007 inductee into the National Solid Wastes Management Association Hall of Fame.
+He was inducted into the National Solid Wastes Management Association Hall of Fame in 2007.